Las Vegas photographer pleads guilty in child porn scheme

 He was arrested in January 2015, and authorities found more than a million images of several victims on his digital devices, according to the news release.
 He created multiple websites to distribute the images.

-While on the lam, Thompson had contacted at least six boys in the spring and summer of 2014 at the Needles California Skate Park, claiming to be a “scooter sponsor,” while plying the boys with gifts, according to the release.
+While on the lam, Thompson contacted at least six boys in the spring and summer of 2014 at the Needles Skate Park in California, claiming to be a “scooter sponsor” and plying the boys with gifts, according to the release.

 “In reality, Thompson and others recruited the ‘team’ with the intention to produce child pornography and to sexually abuse the boys,” the news release stated.

-Thompson faces 354 months in prison with a lifetime term of supervised release.
+Thompson faces nearly 30 years in prison with a lifetime term of supervised release.
 His sentencing is scheduled for May 28.

 Contact David Ferrara at dferrara@reviewjournal.com or 702-380-1039.
 Follow @randompoker on Twitter.